CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-voice.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Spell.
-Wizard only. +6 to direct influence for the Wizard for the rest of the turn.
+> > _Spell._ _Wizard only._ +6 to direct influence for the Wizard for the rest of the turn.
 Wizard makes a corruption check modified by -3.
-May not be duplicated on a given Wizard.
-"Suddenly another voice spoke, low and melodious, its very sound an enchantment. ...all that it said seemed wise and reasonable, and desire awoke in them...to seem wise themselves." ---LotRIII
+May not be duplicated on a given Wizard. <br>_"Suddenly another voice spoke, low and melodious, its very sound an enchantment. ...all that it said seemed wise and reasonable, and desire awoke in them...to seem wise themselves."_ ***---LotRIII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>